History of the metre

 Replicas of historical metric standards, including an iron copy of the mètre des Archives.

 During the French Revolution, the traditional units of measure were to be replaced by consistent measures based on natural phenomena.
 As a base unit of length, scientists had favoured the seconds pendulum (a pendulum with a half-period of one second) one century earlier, but this was rejected as it had been discovered that this length varied from place to place with local gravity.
-The mètre was introduced – defined as one ten-millionth of the shortest distance from the North Pole to the equator passing through Paris, assuming an Earth flattening of 1/334.
+The mètre was introduced, defined as one ten-millionth of the shortest distance from the North Pole to the equator passing through Paris, assuming an Earth flattening of 1/334.

 Following the arc measurement of Delambre and Méchain, the historical French official standard of the metre was made available in the form of the Mètre des Archives, a platinum bar held in Paris.
 It was originally also planned to dematerialise the definition of the metre by counting the number of swings of a one-metre-long pendulum during a day at a latitude of 45°.
 However, dematerialising the definition of units of length by means of the pendulum would prove less reliable than artefacts.

-During the mid nineteenth century, following the American Revolution and the decolonisation of the Americas, the metre gained adoption in Americas, particularly in scientific usage, and it was officially established as an international measurement unit by the Metre Convention of 1875 at the beginning of the Second Industrial Revolution.
+During the mid-19th century, following the American Revolution and the decolonisation of the Americas, the metre gained adoption in Americas, particularly in scientific usage, and it was officially established as an international measurement unit by the Metre Convention of 1875 at the beginning of the Second Industrial Revolution.